 Starting anything new is always exciting and daunting at the same time.
 Even if you have expectations of how things should be, you cannot be certain of the outcome.
-This holds especially true for setting up a business as a new entrepreneur.
+This holds especially true for setting up a business as a Young entrepreneur.

 A business is a “living organism.”
 It needs correct care to thrive.
 But, even when you are paying close attention to it, there are numerous factors, many of which you have no control over, that can affect its development.
 It is no rare situation to believe that you are doing everything right and according to the books, and yet the venture refuses to fly as you want it to.